peterkaminski/ai101-peterkaminski-wiki/README.md

 ## Live Session Recordings

-Pete hosts live **AI 101** videoconferences.
-Check the "Events" tab in **[Peter's AI 101](https://aisalon.mn.co/share/phFsHUTlVUiSHKGt)** discussion space for upcoming events.
+Pete hosted live **AI 101** videoconferences.

 The sessions listed below have pages on this website with a link to the recording, and any chats, summaries, or downloadable files.
+There may be other sessions that aren't uploaded yet.

 Click on the name of a session to go to that session's web page.